Action-Sufficient Goal Representations

 \textbf{For value-sufficient $\phi$, $I(A;Z\mid S,V)$ captures the remaining failure mode.} Figure~\ref{fig:toy_two_panels}(b) focuses on representations that are (near-) value-sufficient ($\Delta_V<0.2$) and plots success rates against $I(A;Z\mid S,V)$, which measures how much $Z$ disambiguates optimal actions within $(S,V)$ level sets.
 Within this approximately value-sufficient regime, the remaining performance differences are explained by within-level-set action ambiguity, consistent with the trends observed for the baselines discussed above.

-Overall, Discrete Cube provides an exact demonstration that value preservation alone does not ensure controllability: success under the mixed policy $\pi_\phi$ tracks the action gap $\Delta_A$, and among (near-) value-sufficient representations it is further governed by the within-level-set disambiguation term $I(A;Z\mid S,V)$.
+Overall, Discrete Cube provides an exact demonstration that value preservation alone does not guarantee successful control: success under the mixed policy $\pi_\phi$ tracks the action gap $\Delta_A$, and among (near-) value-sufficient representations it is further governed by the within-level-set disambiguation term $I(A;Z\mid S,V)$.